ovidius72/drupal-wizard/README.md

 As stated above the script accepts two arguments:
 - `dwiz -c filename` for post-installation commands to execute
 - `dwiz -m filename` for modules to download and, eventually, enable during the installation.
+- ``` -v ``` Verbose mode: Asks for everything required, skipping the global configuration file.
-- The two arguments can be passed together ` dwiz -c filename -m filename`
+- The arguments can be passed together ` dwiz -c filename -m filename -v`

-`filename`, as above, represent a filename the script will search for, starting from the directory the script in executed.
+`filename`, as above, represents a filename the script will search for, starting the directory the script in executed from.
 If `filename` doesn't exists there, the search will be performed inside the global `~/.drupal-wizard` directories, seraching in the `/commands` folder for the files specified in the `-c` argument and in the `/modules` folder for the file specified in the `-m` argument.